zoic21/hassio-addons/ollama_rocm/README.md

-# Ollama Addon for Home Assistant
+# Ollama ROCM Addon for Home Assistant

-Please note that this addon runs with CPU acceleration or experimental Nvidia GPU Support (please report if it works for you!).
-For ROCm the support is still pending.
+Please note that this addon runs with CPU acceleration or experimental AMD ROCM

 ## Model Directory

-All downloaded models are stored `/share/ollama` by default.
-For historic reasons you can also configure it for `/config/ollama`.
+All downloaded models are stored `/share/ollama_rocm` by default.
+For historic reasons you can also configure it for `/config/ollama_rocm`.
 Please make sure that you have sufficient space available.

 ## Ollama Integration